Yacht Style, Issue 88

 The lavish gala dinner in the Constellation Ballroom will feature an invitation-only audience of more than 350 VIPs, yacht owners and prospects, and major personalities in the yachting industry.
 It offers an opportunity for attendees to network and engage with yacht designs, trends and innovative solutions shaping the future of the industry.

-Criteria for the yacht categories include innovation, design, build quality, environmental responsibility, owner experience, personal achievements and a focus on the Asia market.
+Criteria for the yacht categories include innovation, design, build quality, dependability, environmental responsibility, owner experience, personal achievements and a focus on the Asia market.

 Categories